 - 1 cup cold pressed raw coconut oil, melted

 - 1/4 cup yacon syrup

 - 1/4 cup of water (may need more or less, do you want to drizzle or use as a frosting?)

-- Place all ingredients in a high powered blender and process until smooth.
+- In a high powered blender combine the almond butter, agave, ycan syrup, date paste, vanilla, salt, water, and process until smooth.
 You may need to stop occasionally to scrap the sides down.

 - Hand stir in pecan or place on top after applying the caramel sauce.

-- Store left sauce in the fridge in a glass container for up to 2 weeks.
+- Store left over sauce in the fridge in an airtight container for up to 2 weeks.
 To soften, leave out at room temperature for a few hours or place the container in a bowl of hot water.